Are There Any Hills On This Ride?

 The Loop Around Prospect Park in Brooklyn, NY

-Hope this helps explain why The Ride to Montauk is one of the flattest ride around.
+Hope this helps explain why The Ride to Montauk really is one of the flattest ride around.

 If you don’t live near Central Park or Prospect Park but you know of another route that is VERY popular that you’d like to see here, please let me know and we’ll do our best.